From Interphase to Gametes

 G2: In this part of interphase, the cell goes through the final preparations before entering meiosis.
-So, at this point we have gone from having 2 sets of 3 billion base-pairs of DNA, to 2 sets of 6 billion base-pairs total of DNA in total.
+So, at this point we have gone from having 2 sets of 3 billion base-pairs of DNA, to 2 sets of 6 billion base-pairs – a total of 12 billion base-pairs DNA in total.

 Prophase I: In prophase I, the nuclear membrane degrades, the nucleolus disappears and the double copy chromatin becomes supercoiled and we have 46 dyads.
 Homologous pairs find each other and pair up, like a couple at a dance.
 This process is called synapsis and results in the formation of 23 tetrads.
 Tetra is the Greek prefix for four.
 The chromatids opposite of each other go through unique cross-overs where sections are swapped which results in a tetrad made of four unique chromatids.
 These cross-over events in our 23 tetrads are unique every time this happens.